ntd284/Clearerio_assignment/README.md

 ### 2. Challenges and Solutions in Multi-Region Data Migration to a Data Warehouse (DWH)

 **Timezone Differences Across Regions:**
-**Problem:** Timezone differences can cause inconsistencies in time-sensitive data, leading to errors in reporting, analytics, and scheduling jobs.
+    **-Problem:** Timezone differences can cause inconsistencies in time-sensitive data, leading to errors in reporting, analytics, and scheduling jobs.

-**Solution:** Carefully verify the timezone of data fetched from new regions.
+    **-Solution:** Carefully verify the timezone of data fetched from new regions.
 Convert all timestamps to UTC if not already standardized.
 After processing, create timezone-specific views for end-users based on the requirements of different applications.

 **Data Format and Structural Differences:**
-**Problem:** Variations in data formats and model structures across regions can lead to integration issues and potential data loss.
+    **-Problem:** Variations in data formats and model structures across regions can lead to integration issues and potential data loss.

-**Solution:** Verify and transform data to align with the DWH's existing format.
+    **-Solution:** Verify and transform data to align with the DWH's existing format.
 Ensure robust data validation and transformation processes to avoid loss or corruption during migration.

 **Latency and Data Synchronization:**
 **Problem:** Migrating data across regions may introduce latency, impacting real-time reporting and synchronization between systems.